sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Filter Product Code by Count
 --------------------------------------------
-We use the ``Decision`` processor to create a new dataset from 2 other datasets using SQL-style joins.
-In this case we are using an inner join to only capture the intersection of the 2 datasets.
+We use the ``Decision`` processor to find the count of each unique values in the selected column and filter out unique values that do not meet the stated threshold.
+This is important when creating modelling workflows since different models will require a minimum number of data points to function correctly.

 Processor Configuration